Annual Wellness Exams

 - A Pap test to screen for cervical cancer

-Your doctor may also refer you for your regular mammogram as part of your annual GYN exam.
+Your doctor may also recommend you for your regular mammogram as part of your annual GYN exam.

 What If I Don’t Need an Annual Pap Test?